RuiPChaves/LingList/README.md

 LingList posts tally

-Analysis of the LingLite posts at http://listserv.linguistlist.org/pipermail/linglite/ Code orginally written by Tom Juzek and adapted by Rui Chaves
+Analysis of the LingLite posts at http://listserv.linguistlist.org/pipermail/linglite/

+Python code orginally written by Tom Juzek, and later adapted by Rui Chaves.